-City Investment.
-The City of Ames is considering whether to install sanitary sewer and water to serve the North Growth Area.
+City Investment: The City of Ames is considering whether to install sanitary sewer and water to serve the North Growth Area.
 A study is underway to determine the costs of these installations.
 While the City would pay for the installation of the infrastructure, the intent is to establish districts whereby the City would be repaid as residential development occurs.
 It would stand to reason that the City's payback would be delayed if other areas of residential development were to open up.
 Additional growth areas would compete with the North for new housing construction, thus diluting the rate of payback.
+One factor identified by the Commission and included by the City Council is that the Council consider the impact of additional development that would compete with the City's proposed investment in the North Growth Area.

 Costs of Development in Allowable Growth Areas: A 2008 study identified capital and infrastructure costs for growth to the North, Northwest, and Southwest.
 The total costs for growth in the Northwest were the least, while the Southwest was the greatest.
 Costs for growth to the North were greatest on a net developable acre basis.
 Based on the 2008 study, growth to the North would necessitate the development of a new fourth fire station.
-However, based on discussion on fire response time, a the use of performance measures, rather than a fixed response time goal, may allow for development without a fourth fire station.
+However, based on discussion on fire response time, the use of performance measures, rather than a fixed response time goal, may allow for development without a fourth fire station.
 See Cost for Emergency Services, below.